 Make sure your wireless card is based on the IEEE 802.11g or 802.11n standard.
 Check the web site of the manufacturer of your wireless card for updated software and/or firmware drivers for your wireless card.
-If the manufacturer provides newer software and/or firmware updates for your wireless card DoIT recommends you download and install the software/firmware.
-DoIT also recommend you keep your Windows and/or Macintosh operating systems current and install critical and security updates as well as software related to your wireless card.
+If the manufacturer provides newer software and/or firmware updates for your wireless card ITS recommends you download and install the software/firmware.
+ITS also recommend you keep your Windows and/or Macintosh operating systems current and install critical and security updates as well as software related to your wireless card.

 I Woke My Computer from Sleep Mode and Cannot Connect to the Wireless Network

 Computers frequently disconnect from wireless when entering a Sleep or Hibernation mode.
 Re-login after waking the computer.